 I personally have over 83K followers and am the owner of four group boards and I get multiple emails every single day from people asking to join my boards.
-My mom and co-blogger, Linda, also has nearly 900K followers and also owns several group boards.
+My mom and co-blogger, Linda, also has over 900K followers and also owns several group boards.

 If you are one of those people who would like to join one of my group boards (or any group board) then this post is full of helpful advice on how to do just that!

 I was a little concerned that maybe my way of adding and accepting new contributors would be too different from other bloggers.
 I reached out and asked a fantastic group of bloggers to give me their advice on how they add new contributors.
 It turns out their thoughts are almost the exact same as mine!
 Therefore, it is probably safe to assume that the following advice is pretty solid when it comes to joining group boards owned by bloggers.

 What We are Looking for in a Contributor

 First of all, I only add other bloggers to my group boards.
 Why?
 Because I want to help other bloggers drive traffic to their blogs and help spread their wonderful content.